NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/guides/forking-other-networks.md

 ::::

-(Note that you'll need to replace the `<key>` component of the URL with your personal Infura or Alchemy API key.)
+(Note that you'll need to replace the `<key>` component of the URL with your personal Infura or Alchemy API key.
+You may also want to specify `<chainId of the forking network>` to override hardhat default chainId 31337.)

 By accessing any state that exists on mainnet, Hardhat Network will pull the data and expose it transparently as if it was available locally.